LGBTQIA+ Ministries

 Evangelism & Outreach

-Expand outreach to rural and isolated LGBTQ+ communities, ensuring they know they are loved and welcomed andengage in acts of service that address daily struggles, such as food insecurity, housing instability, and mental health support.
+Expand outreach to rural and isolated LGBTQIA+ communities, ensuring they know they are loved and welcomed and engage in acts of service that address daily struggles, such as food insecurity, housing instability, and mental health support.

 Legal & Policy Advocacy

-Track and respond to local and state legislation affecting LGBTQ+ rights.
+Track and respond to local and state legislation affecting LGBTQIA+ rights.
 Equip congregations with information and action steps for advocacy.

 FAQ’s